ajahne/blog/_drafts/2019-1-15-one-on-one-feedback-questions.md

 ## Outline
 - intro
-Having one-on-ones (which I know you are) be sure to follow the dos and don'ts of having productive conversations.
+  - Having one-on-ones (which I know you are) be sure to follow the dos and don'ts of having productive conversations.
+  - Goal: create a culture a feedback.
+  - do not start by _giving_ feedback, instead we must start by _getting_ feedback.
+This will give people the confidence and comfort to have open conversations.
+We, as leaders, must exemplify the behavior
+  - provide an open, and safe space for feedback.
+  - be sure to thank the person for giving you feedback!
+  - we want to grow as managers, leaders, and people
 - questions
 - additional resources
-- be sure to thank the person for giving you feedback!

 ## Questions
+Here are some questions that I have used to obtain feedback from my team.
 For each of these questions, be sure to say it in your own words.
 Make sure if rolls off your tongue in a natural way that works for you.

 With that said, wording matters!
-Do not dodge feedback by asking "do you have any feedback for me".
+Do not dodge feedback by asking "*do you* have any feedback for me".
 That allows someone to opt-out, most people want to avoid uncomfortable situations.
-So instead, ask flat out: "What feedback do you have for me?".
+So instead, ask flat out: "*What feedback* do you have for me?".
 Lean into the feedback, shift left on the feedback, [latest saying] to the feedback!

 - What feedback do you have for me?
 - What advice do you have for me? _(a slight change from above...but it may open up more feedback)_